The role of Creation Care Champion, assigned to one person or to a group, is a very important and useful one in the life of every parish.

 Set a time limit for the appointment – such as 3 years.
 This makes the commitment less open-ended!

 Also it provides a natural review time for the Church Council to look back at progress made, and forward to the next period.
-When the Church has appointed its church’s Environmental Champion(s), please tell the Head of Environment and Sustainability – please say if you want to be added to mailing lists.
+When the Church has appointed its church’s Creation Care Champion(s), please tell the Head of Environment and Sustainability – please say if you want to be added to mailing lists.

 You aren’t on your own!
 The Church of England and Diocese of London are ready to provide or direct you to a wide range of resources: